firefox-devtools/debugger/docs/local-development.md

 We type our stores so that we can document the shape of the data and guarantee the data coming in and out is well formed.

-Lets look at the expressions reducer and see how it is typed:
+Let's look at the expressions reducer and see how it is typed:

 ```js
 type ExpressionState = {